Active ingredient

 Each tablet contains either 37.5 mg or 75 mg venlafaxine as venlafaxine hydrochloride.

-Other ingredients in these tablets are: lactose monohydrate, microcrystalline cellulose, sodium starch glycolate, povidone, magnesium stearate, ferric oxide yellow (E-172), ferric oxide red (E-172) and ferric oxide black (E-172).
+The other ingredients are: lactose monohydrate, microcrystalline cellulose, sodium starch glycolate, povidone, magnesium stearate, ferric oxide yellow (E-172), ferric oxide red (E-172) and ferric oxide black (E-172).

 What Venlafaxine looks like and contents of the pack